SalmaBahnasawy/MinHaemodyanmicModel/GetFig2/README.md

 - This is the Matlab code to get figure 2 in the paper
-- To get the model run "RUN_ME.m" file
+- To get figure 2, run "RUN_ME.m" file